 Specialized Welding Techniques For Skilled Trades Students

 Welding is a technique that involves joining materials such as metals, plastics, or composite materials.
 It involves melting the material and adding a filler to form a strong bond between the two parts.
-Welding is used in many industries, including construction, automotive, and manufacturing.
 Skilled trades students who want to specialize in welding should learn about the various available welding techniques.
-This article will discuss some of the specialized welding techniques that are available to skilled trades students.
+This article will discuss some specialized welding techniques open to skilled trades students.

 Gas Metal Arc Welding (GMAW)

 This welding technique uses a consumable metal wire electrode and a shielding gas to produce the weld.
 GMAW is a versatile welding technique that can weld a wide range of metals.
-It is commonly used in industries that require high productivity and speed, such as automotive and manufacturing.
+The welding technique is commonly used in automotive and manufacturing because they require high productivity and speed.

 In GMAW, a spool of wire is fed through a welding gun and melted by the heat of the welding arc.
-A shielding gas, typically argon or a mixture of argon and carbon dioxide, is used to protect the weld from atmospheric contamination.
-The welding arc is created by striking an arc between the workpiece and the wire electrode.
+A shielding gas, typically argon or a mixture of argon and carbon dioxide, protects the weld from atmospheric contamination.
 The weld is formed as the wire electrode melts and fuses with the workpiece.

 Gas Tungsten Arc Welding (GTAW)

-It is also known as TIG (Tungsten Inert Gas) welding, is a welding technique that utilizes a non-consumable tungsten electrode to generate the weld.
+It is also known as TIG (Tungsten Inert Gas) welding, which utilizes a non-consumable tungsten electrode to generate the weld.
 GTAW is known for its ability to create precise and high-quality welds, making it ideal for welding thin materials.
 Thus, it is a commonly used welding industry that requires high-quality welds, such as aerospace, automotive, and medical equipment manufacturing.

-In GTAW, a shielding gas, typically argon, is used to conserve the weld from atmospheric contamination.
-The welding arc is created by striking an arc between the workpiece and tungsten electrode.
-As the arc heats the workpiece and the electrode, the metal melts and fuses to form the weld.
+In GTAW, a shielding gas, typical argon, is used to conserve the weld from atmospheric contamination.
+The welding arc is created by striking an angle between the workpiece and the tungsten electrode.
 The non-consumable tungsten electrode allows precise control over the heat input, making it ideal for welding thin materials.

 Shielded Metal Arc Welding (SMAW)